shainagtherapy/simon-says/Project Planning.md

 I want to hear a noise played with each button press.
 I want to see a visible response to my button being pressed.
 I want a clear message when I've made a mistake, ending the game.
-I want to play play another round.
+I want to play another round.

 Pseudocode:
-// user landing page with yellow, purple, and blue buttons
+// user landing page with color buttons.

 // user initializes the game to start

 // game begins by computer choosing one color button
     // THEN the user respond with the same button

-// computer chooses another color button
+// computer plays first color + another color button
-    // THEN the user responds with the first button, followed by the second
+    // THEN the user responds with the same sequence

 // computer chooses another color button
     // THEN the use responds with the first, second, then third color button

 // process repeats of computer adding a color button to grow the sequence
-// should each sequence round be a level, or have a number to track?
+// ***should each sequence round be a level, or have a number to track?***

 // define a const for yellow, purple and blue button
 // define a variable for computer's choice